cudr/slate-collaborative/README.md

 }
 ```

-You need to attach useCursor decorator to provide user cursors data in renderLeaf func
+You need to attach the useCursor decorator to provide custom cursor data in renderLeaf function

 ```ts
 import { useCursor } from '@slate-collaborative/client'